Summit Wine Collection

 How to Properly Store Wine

-The sweet, fragrant aroma that excites your senses when you open your favorite bottle of wine is why properly storing your wine in a wine refrigerator, commonly called a wine fridge or wine cellar, is important.
+Properly storing wine brings out the best flavor and fragrance of wine.
 There are three key factors that affect wine: temperature, humidity, and light.
 Temperature is our main concern when storing wine.
-The temperature at which wine is served has a significant effect on its taste, which is why many consumers opt to purchase a wine refrigerator (wine collectors usually have larger wine cellars built into their homes).
+The temperature at which wine is served has a significant effect on its taste, which is why we recommend tested, tried, and true wine refrigeration.
 Recommended temperatures for best serving wine are:

 Beaujolais: 54-59 ºF